Gewerd-Strauss/GeneralHealthBots.ahk/README.md

 8. Show Icons on Notify 1/0

    Decide wether or not the respective notify-messages should contain an image as icon or not.
 The image shown if true is the one set under _5.
 Set a new Path (Notify-Image)_ Default: True

+9. Set default intrusivity-status 1/0

+   Decide wether or not a bot is set to be intrusive by default.
+Look here for more information on the intrusive mode.

 ___
 ### Overview over factory default settings